leechee/Iris-Flower-Classification-Tutorial/README.md

 data = pd.read_csv('IRIS.csv')
 ```

-### Data visualization
+### Data Visualization
-In the [Jupyter Notebook](iris_classification.ipynb), there are more plots/graphs.
-Here are just some important ones for data visualization:
+In the Jupyter Notebook, there are more plots/graphs.
+Here I will just use a pairplot to summarize:

 Using [seaborn](https://seaborn.pydata.org) and [matplotlib.pyplot](https://matplotlib.org), create a pairplot.
 This graph visualizes the relationship between each pair of variables in the Iris data set.
 Since there are four inputs, you will notice the plot becomes a 4x4 with 16 plots in total.
 ```